 How to Show Back & Forward Buttons in Safari for iPhone

 In fact, some users interpret this as webpages either hijacking their browser in Safari on the iPhone, or even a bug or crash in the Safari browser for iOS.
-That’s not the case however, and despite not being the most obvious thing in the world, showing all of the navigation bar, including the back, forward, sharing, and tabs buttons in Safari for iOS, is actually extremely simple once you learn how to use and understand the feature.
+That’s not the case however, and despite not being the most obvious thing in the world, showing all of the navigation bar, including the back, forward, sharing, and tabs buttons in Safari for iOS on iPhone or iPad, is actually extremely simple once you learn how to use and understand the feature.

 Can’t find the navigation bar in Safari?
 Here’s how to reveal it at any time on any web page in iOS: